 The Borough of Southwark commissioned a work of art to be installed in the park as part of the centenary commemorations.
-Arttist Sally Hogarth has been commissioned to produce a series of model houses, installed in April 2018 around the park.
+Artist Sally Hogarth has been commissioned to produce a series of model houses, to be installed in October 2018 around the park.
 Here she outlines the thinking behind the commission.

 Some of the key elements I would like to use within the project are:

 - The home face of war – this is a piece not focusing on soldiers or the battle front.
 This is reflecting the impact WW1 had on home turf and domestic life.

 - The people – using the community research we have the names of all of the fatal victims of this incident.
 The variety of ages, backgrounds and occupations reflect the area as a whole.

 - Maps + Records – Through the initial research it is interesting to see the information in recorded data from the time, which is something you can only access if you go looking for it.
 I want to see if there is a way to bring this into the public space for all to see.

 - Current community reflecting back – a part that still remains is to gather a text element of each of the parts, each from a different source and tap into current community projects.